In 1 Kings 18:20-46, Elijah the prophet is seen setting up a competition.

 Subsequent to everybody arriving (except for the 400 prophets of Asherah), Elijah began to address the assembly saying: “How long will you falter between two opinions?
 If the Lord is God, follow Him; but if Baal, follow him.”
 Desiring to combine worship of the God of Israel with the worship of Baal, the people chose to refrain from having a hostile attitude toward either position and remained silent.

-As the crowd adhered to double mindedness, Elijah suggested that the deity himself decide who was the true God.
-In seeing him stand alone in opposition to the large number of Baal’s prophets, yield precedence to his rivals, and give them choice of the two oxen to be offered, everyone viewed his proposal as fair and agreed.
+As the crowd adhered to double-mindedness, Elijah suggested that the deity himself decide who was the true God.
+In seeing him stand alone in opposition to a large number of Baal’s prophets, yield precedence to his rivals, and give them the choice of the two oxen to be offered, everyone viewed his proposal as fair and agreed.
 The prophets of Baal would offer a sacrifice to Baal and Elijah would offer one to the God of Israel.
 In answer to calling upon his name, the true God would make himself known by kindling the offering with fire from heaven.

 The prophets of Baal proceeded according to the prescribed rules; they prepared the sacrifice and seriously called upon Baal from morning until noon.
 No voice was heard.
 Therefore, according to their custom of rushing about wildly in perfect confusion, they cried out even louder and scratched themselves with instruments until blood trickled down their abused bodies.
 Still no answer!